Are there certain functions you wish LinkedIn had that could help you manage your network better?

 It is important to note that if you delete a conversation without first leaving it, you will still receive new replies and notifications added to the group message.
 So be sure to leave the conversation and then delete it.

-If the message is outright spam, you may wish to Report as Spam before you delete it.
+If the message is outright spam, you may wish to Report this conversation before you delete it.

-Sometime you might not want to leave or delete the conversation, just stop receiving notifications every time someone replies.
-In this case, you would just Mute the conversation.
+Sometimes you might not want to leave or delete the conversation, just stop receiving notifications every time someone replies.
+In this case, you would just select Mute conversation.

 The benefits to having your Premium Status turned on includes:

 - a larger listing in the search results that includes your last two Publisher posts and a gold LinkedIn logo